- What Is Monk Fruit?

 Agave or Maple Syrup

-Unlike other “healthy sweeteners,” monk fruit sweetener contains zero carbohydrates.
+Unlike other “natural sweeteners,” monk fruit sweetener contains zero carbohydrates.
 Therefore, it won’t negatively impact your blood sugar levels.
 Agave, honey, and maple syrup contain sugar and carbohydrates that spike your blood sugar levels and kick you out of ketosis.

 One teaspoon of monk fruit sweetener has only 0.4 grams of carbohydrates.
 It would take up to 80 teaspoons of monk fruit sweetener just to consume 30 grams of carbs (a common daily allotment on keto).

 The sweetener most similar to monk fruit is stevia.
 Both options contain zero calories, carbs, and sugar.
-Both come from a natural source (the stevia leaf and whole monk fruit).
+Both come from a natural source (the stevia leaf and whole fruit).
 Both are suitable for low-sugar baking because they are heat stable.

-Monk fruit wins out over stevia due to its fewer side effects.
+But monk fruit wins out over stevia because of its fewer side effects.

 Stevia has been known to cause gastrointestinal discomfort in some people, including gas, nausea, and bloating, although evidence is limited[*].
 This may be due to chemical processing, where stevia is mixed with sugar alcohols.

 Monk fruit is available in liquid, granule, and powdered forms (also advertised as “monk fruit in the raw“).
 You can also purchase it dried at Chinese markets, which can be enjoyed in hot tea.
 Make sure to pick a brand that contains only monk fruit sweetener and isn’t mixed with other sweeteners that could spike your blood sugar.